Updated on February 24th, 2023 by Felix Martinez

 At the same time, Agree Realty has high-graded its portfolio by reducing its exposure to tenant groups most at risk from the current challenges, specifically the coronavirus pandemic.
 For example, Agree Realty derives just 2% of its annual base rent from health clubs and fitness centers and just 1% of ABR from movie theaters.
 In all, Agree Realty generates two-thirds of its ABR from investment-grade tenants.

-In the most recent quarter, adjusted Funds From Operation increased 37.4% to $64 million.
-FFO-per-share increased 9% to $0.91 for the quarter, compared with the same quarter last year.
+In the most recent quarter, adjusted Funds From Operation increased by 3.9% to $84.4 million.
+FFO-per-share increased 4.9% to $0.86 for the quarter, compared to last year’s quarter.

-For the full year of 2021, core FFO increased 41.8% to $241 million.
-Adjusted FFO increased 40.4% to $236 million, while on a per-share basis adjusted FFO rose 9.7%.
+For the full year of 2022, Adjusted FFO increased 28.7% to $304 million, while on a per-share basis, adjusted FFO rose 9.1%.
 Per-share AFFO growth was much lower than overall AFFO growth due to the dilutive impact of share issuances.
-Still, the company has generated strong growth for 2021, even on a per-share basis.
+Still, the company has generated strong growth for 2022, even on a per-share basis.

 Agree Realty grew adjusted funds from operations by an average of just over 6% in the past five years.
-We estimate they can continue growing AFFO on average at the mid-point, at 5.0% into 2027.
+We estimate the trust can continue growing AFFO on average at the mid-point of 4.5% into 2028.
 We see Agree Realty being able to grow AFFO through its three-pronged growth strategy revolving around acquisitions, development, and partner capital solutions.

-Future growth is likely, as Agree Realty continues to invest in new properties.
-Agree Realty invested approximately $314.7 million in 71 retail net lease properties in the fourth quarter.
-Looking back further, it has invested $5.6 billion in properties since 2010.
+As Agree Realty continues to invest in new properties, future growth is likely.
+Agree Realty invested approximately $404.9 million in 131 retail net lease properties in the fourth quarter.
+Looking back further, it has invested over $5 billion in properties since 2015.

 Source: Investor Presentation